-Fiskars’ Managers, as defined by MAR, include the members of the Board of Directors and the CEO, the CFO and other senior executives, as may be determined by the CEO from time to time.
+Fiskars’ Managers, as defined by MAR, include the members of the Board of Directors and the CEO, deputy to the CEO, the CFO and other senior executives, as may be determined by the CEO from time to time.
 Managers and their closely associated persons are required to notify Fiskars and the FIN-FSA of every transaction conducted on their own account relating to the financial instruments of Fiskars.
 These notifications shall be made promptly and no later than three business days after the date of transaction (T+3).
 Fiskars in turn will disclose such information as a stock exchange release, as required by MAR.

 Preparation of periodic disclosure (interim reports, financial statement bulletin) or regular access to unpublished financial information is not regarded as an insider project.
 However, due to the sensitive nature of the unpublished information on the company’s financial results, the persons determined by Fiskars having (based on their position or access rights) authorized access to the unpublished financial result information are entered in a list of Financial Information Recipients.